cambridge-mlg/sgd-gp/README.md

 We provide parallelised Jax code for the following methods:

-1. `--config.method_name sgd --config.grad_variant vanilla` replicates the algorithm from our NeurIPS paper.
+- `--config.method_name sgd --config.grad_variant vanilla` replicates the algorithm from our NeurIPS paper.
-2. `--config.method_name sgd --config.grad_variant batch_kvp` replicates the improved SDD algorithm from our ICLR paper.
+- `--config.method_name sgd --config.grad_variant batch_all` replicates the improved SDD algorithm from our ICLR paper.
-3. `--config.method_name cg` refers to conjugate gradients as a baseline.
+- `--config.method_name cg` refers to conjugate gradients as a baseline.
 You can use the `--config.cg_config.preconditioner` flag to use a preconditioner.
-4. `--config.method_name vi` refers to an SVGP baseline.
+- `--config.method_name vi` refers to an SVGP baseline.

 # Molecular Benchmarks